Genez-io/genezio-documentation/docs/cli-tool/cli-commands/genezio-create.md

 - Required, asked interactively if not provided
 - Choices: `react-ts`, `react-js`, `vue-ts`, `vue-js`, `svelte-ts`, `svelte-js`, `vanilla-js`, `none`
-- If `none` is selected, no client folder will be created, but the project will still have a fullstack-like strucure.
+- If `none` is selected, no client folder will be created, but the project will still have a fullstack-like structure.

 `--multirepo`: If present, the project will create separate repositories for backend and frontend